This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 The poet's garden inspired by the land

-The legendary poet and writer, Vita Sackville-West, with her diplomat and author husband, Harold Nicolson, began the transformation of the land at Sissinghurst Castle in the 1930s.
-Harold's architectural planning of the garden rooms, and the vibrant planting by Vita, reflect the romance and intimacy of her poems and writings, and it's the White Garden and Rose Garden in particular that we all admire in late June and July.
+Poet and writer, Vita Sackville-West, along with her diplomat and author husband, Harold Nicolson, began the transformation of the land at Sissinghurst Castle in the 1930s.
+Harold's architectural planning of the garden rooms, and the vibrant planting by Vita, reflect the romance and intimacy of her poems and writings.

 But that’s not all...

-There’s so much more to explore and learn: from the architecture of the buildings to the astonishing history of the place and the people who lived here; the wonderful views from the top of the tower; the farm animals, and the huge wider estate.
-We have a very special link with another nearby National Trust place, and this year, we are open every day (except Christmas Eve and Christmas Day), and have new and exciting exhibitions to enjoy.
+There’s so much more to learn and explore: from the architecture of the buildings to the astonishing history of the place as a prison, home to the women’s land army, as a working farm, the fascinating people who lived here or came to stay, the wonderful views from the top of the Tower and the 450-acre wider estate.